 Readings for Twenty-Third Sunday in Ordinary Time, Year A

 - Gospel: Matthew 18:15-20

-And then, of course, last week, just the very next step, what Jesus says he must now show them the way of the Messiah, so listen carefully.
-The way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed on the cross and die and then to rise again.
+And then, of course, last week, just the very next step: when Jesus says he must now show them the way of the Messiah, so listen carefully, the way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed to the cross and die, and then to rise again.

 And this is a very important concept.
 We are here not to go to heaven, we are here to work in this world.
 And this is a tough world.
 It’s not a world of wonder and love and all of these things, although it has all these elements in it.

 It’s a world where you, yourself, have to change first.

 Well, you have to learn to forgive, you have to learn to care, you have to learn that strangers are no longer strangers, they are your brothers and sisters.

 You have to learn that you will only learn through pain and suffering and sorrow and misery.
 You’ll learn nothing from wonder and happiness and all of these wonderful things that are comfortable around you.

 Because “pain makes man think, and thought makes man wise, and wisdom makes life endurable.”*